inSileco/inSileco.github.io/content/post/markdownEverywhere/index.markdown

 I really hope this will soon represent a standard.
 This would be very useful to switch from one converter to another without worrying about its behavior.
 You might think this is only for advanced users, well it is not!
-If you use Markdown in different websites, different application, you very likely switch from one converter to another on a regular basis!
+If you use Markdown in different websites, different applications, you are very likely switching from one converter to another on a regular basis!
 And you probably do so because...
-Markdown is everywhere!
+Markdown is everywhere :fire:!